 Matthew 19:25-26 “When the disciples heard this, they were greatly astonished, saying, “Who then can be saved?”
 But Jesus looked at them and said, “With man this is impossible, but with God all things are possible.”

 Luke 1:67-75 And his father Zechariah was filled with the Holy Spirit and prophesied, saying, “Blessed be the Lord God of Israel, for he has visited and redeemed his people and has raised up a horn of salvation for us in the house of his servant David, as he spoke by the mouth of his holy prophets from of old, that we should be saved from our enemies and from the hand of all who hate us; to show the mercy promised to our fathers and to remember his holy covenant, the oath that he swore to our father Abraham, to grant us that we, being delivered from the hand of our enemies, might serve him without fear, in holiness and righteousness before him all our days.

 Luke 2:28-32 he took him up in his arms and blessed God and said, “Lord, now you are letting your servant depart in peace, according to your word; for my eyes have seen your salvation that you have prepared in the presence of all peoples, a light for revelation to the Gentiles, and for glory to your people Israel.

 Acts 13:21 Of this man’s (David) offspring God has brought to Israel a Savior, Jesus, as he promised.

-In conclusion, “Only” God saves.
-His Instructions for righteous living, the Law of God given through Moses, are rules, statutes and just decrees for His treasured, covenant people in order to set them apart.
-And as Paul has decreed in Romans 3:31, we are to uphold it, “if” we have chosen to be in covenant with the God of Abraham, Moses, Jesus and Paul.
+In conclusion, “Only” God saves or ‘delivers’.
+His Instructions for righteous living, the Law of God given through Moses, are rules, statutes and just decrees for His treasured, covenant people in order to set-them-apart from the pagan nations/gentiles.
+And as Paul has decreed in Romans 3:31, we are to uphold the Law, “if” we have chosen to be in covenant with the God of Abraham, Jesus and Paul.